+- BUS

+2003

-BUS 2003 Tech Business English or higher-level composition
+Tech Business English or higher-level composition course

-course

-CFA 1103 Technical Computer Fundamentals or higher-level

-computer course

-CJ 1013 Introduction to Criminal Justice

-CJ 2133 Criminal Justice Ethics

-CI 2123 Corrections

-CLE 1032 Tech Correctional Health and Safety CLE 1043 Tech Correctional Security and Control CLE 1053 Tech Correctional Enforcement in Arkansas CLE 2012 Tech Applied Ethics for Correctional Officers CLE 2023 Tech Survey of Correctional Inmates and Offenders MAT 1203 Technical Math or higher-level mathematics course One of the following courses:

-PSY 1013 Introduction to Psychology SOC 2213 Introduction to Sociology
+CFA II03 Technical Computer Fundamentals or higher-level - computer course CI 1013 Introduction to Criminal Justice - CJ 1013 Introduction to Criminal Justice CJ 2133 Criminal Justice Ethics - 2133 Criminal Justice E - CJ 2123 Corrections - CLE 1032 Tech Correctional Health and Safety - CLE 1043 Tech Correctional Security and Control - CLE 1053 Tech Correctional Enforcement in Arkansas - CLE 2012 Tech Applied Ethics for Correctional Officers - CLE 2023 Tech Survey of Correctional Inmates and Offenders - MAT 1203 Technical Math or higher-level mathematics course - One of the following courses: - PSY 1013 Introduction to Psychology - SOC 2213 Introduction to Sociology

-\Correctional Law Enforcement students may choose to continue their studies and earn an Associate of Applied Science in General Technology degree.
+Correctional Law Enforcement students may choose to continue their studies and earn an Associate of Applied Science in General Technology degree.
 There are two options for completion of this degree plan.
 Details of requirements of the Associate of Applied Science in General Technology degree are found in the Division of General Studies section of this catalog.